neilrathi/pingala/README.md

 # pingala
-Sanskrit metrical algorithms for semi-efficient computation
+Sanskrit metrical algorithms for semi-efficient computation.
+Implemented in Python.